This Apple Dutch Baby is such a fun way to mix up weekend breakfast or brunch! A light and fluffy pancake topped with sweet cinnamon sugar apples.

 - White Granulated Sugar

-- Brown Sugar - Light or dark to cook the apples
+- Brown Sugar - Light or dark to cook the apples.

 - Ground Cinnamon

-- Make Batter - Blend up the batter in a blender or food processor until there are no lumps.
+Photo 1 - Blend up the batter in a blender or food processor until there are no lumps.
 Set batter aside.

-- Melt Butter - Add the butter to an ovenproof skillet and place in the hot oven to melt the butter then swirl the melted butter around.
+Photo 2 - Add the butter to an ovenproof skillet and place in the hot oven to melt the butter then swirl the melted butter around.
+Immediately pour in the batter and place in the oven.Bake for about 20 minutes then turn off the oven and bake for 5 minutes more.
+The pancake should be puffy and golden brown.

-- Cook Apples - Cook up the apples in a skillet until tender with a brown sugar syrup.
+Photo 3 - Cook up the apples in a skillet until tender with a brown sugar syrup.

-- Serve - Top the pancake with the apples, drizzle with the brown sugar syrup, and dust with powdered sugar.
+Photo 4 - Top the pancake with the apples, drizzle with the brown sugar syrup, and dust with powdered sugar.

 - Blend the Batter - While you can mix up the batter by hand, I really recommend using a blender or food processor.
 Blending the batter removes any lumps and results in a dutch baby with a better texture.